turingschool/career-development-curriculum/module_three/flower_exercise.md

 * Describe in detail the kind of career you’re looking for

 ## Recommended Deliverable:
 **[Complete the Flower Exercise 1-pager](https://github.com/turingschool/career-development-curriculum/blob/master/files/Career%20Unit%20-%20The%20Flower%20Diagram.pdf)** and share it with Allison.
-She will also have optional office hours to discuss it in week 4 or 5.
-Check your cohort channel for this announcement.
+You can set up a meeting with her to discuss it further if you would like.

 ## The Why
 We do this exercise with students not only because it's effective (again, it has an 84% success rate and has been used with job-seekers for the past 4 decades) but because you are transitioning careers to find something that you love -- not just another job.
 Learning more deeply about yourself, your values, your strengths, and your priorities will make this a much more fulfilling job search and a much quicker job search.